Disrupting Cancer: Systemic Problems, Systemic Solutions

 Todd P. Whitehead, PhD, has a Bachelor’s degree in Civil Engineering from the University of Virginia and a Master’s degree in Environmental Engineering from the University of North Carolina-Chapel Hill.
 In the spring of 2011 he received his PhD in Environmental Health Sciences from the UC Berkeley School of Public Health.
 Currently, Todd is an Assistant Researcher and a Lecturer at UC Berkeley.
 He is involved in the identification of environmental risk factors for childhood leukemia, as part of the Center for Integrative Research on Childhood Leukemia and the Environment, a Children’s Environmental Health Center.
 Todd is an exposure scientist and his focus is in evaluating the utility of measurement techniques for characterizing chemical exposures in human health studies.
 His PhD dissertation dealt with estimating environmental exposures to indoor contaminants using residential-dust samples.

-This webinar will be moderated by Maria Valenti, Director of the Commonweal Health and Environment Literacy Project (HELP).
-It will last for 45 minutes and will be recorded for our call and webinar archive.
+This webinar was moderated by Maria Valenti, Director of the Commonweal Health and Environment Literacy Project (HELP).
+It lasted for 45 minutes and was recorded for our call and webinar archive.